 I study the history of the United States South in the twentieth century, with a particular interest in grassroots democracy, race and sexuality, and social and political activism.
-I teach courses in the South since the Civil War, LGBTQ history, and the 1960s.
+I teach courses on the South since the Civil War, LGBTQ history, and the 1960s.
 In my research, I am particularly interested in how democracy operates at the grassroots level and how marginalized groups of people have struggled to participate in the democratic experiment.
 Much of my recent work focuses on the gay and lesbian rights movement in Texas.
-I am currently writing a book titled Before Lawrence: Texas Sodomy Laws and the Making of a Queer Social Movement, which traces the 136-year history of legal challenges to Texas sodomy laws prior to the landmark Supreme Court decision in Lawrence v.
+My forthcoming book, Before Lawrence v.
+Texas: The Making of a Queer Social Movement, traces the 136-year history of legal challenges to Texas sodomy laws prior to the landmark Supreme Court decision in Lawrence v.
 Texas in 2003.
 I am currently producing a 10-episode podcast series, funded by Humanities Texas, titled "Queering the Lone Star State," which will serve as a companion series for my forthcoming book.

 A People's War on Poverty: Urban Politics and Grassroots Activists in Houston (Athens: University of Georgia Press, 2014) https://ugapress.org/book/9780820346717/a-peoples-war-on-poverty/